segmentio/segment-docs/src/connections/destinations/catalog/appsflyer/index.md

 The destination does not automatically support out-of-the-box deeplinking (you need to write code here regardless!).

-Therefore, you can use AppsFlyer’s OneLink integration which is a single, smart, tracking link that can be used to track on both Android and iOS.
+Therefore, you can use AppsFlyer's OneLink integration which is a single, smart, tracking link that can be used to track on both Android and iOS.
 OneLink tracking links can launch your app when it is already installed instead of redirecting the user to the app store.

 For more details, please review the [AppsFlyer OneLink Setup Guide](https://support.appsflyer.com/hc/en-us/articles/207032246-OneLink-Setup-Guide).
 More information is available in the AppsFlyer SDK Integration Guides ([iOS](https://support.appsflyer.com/hc/en-us/articles/207032066-AppsFlyer-SDK-Integration-iOS), [Android](https://support.appsflyer.com/hc/en-us/articles/207032126-AppsFlyer-SDK-Integration-Android)) and Segment's mobile FAQs ([iOS](/docs/server/mobile/ios/#faq), [Android](/docs/libraries/android/#faq)).